-Note that, if the instantaneous utility function $u(c,k)$ is independent of $k$ and the technology function $F(k,c)=f(k)-dk-c$, then the problem (\ref{MODEL}) is the traditional RCK model.
-In this paper, we do not need the Inada condition, and thus this model admits the divergence of optimal growth paths.
-Note also that, under the above constraints, $k(t)$ must be absolutely continuous in every compact interval in $\mathbb{R}_+$, because the solution of the differential equation must be absolutely continuous in every compact interval.
+where $W$ denotes some set of functions.
+Note that, if the instantaneous utility function $u(c,k)$ is independent of $k$ and the technology function $F(k,c)=f(k)-c$, then the problem (\ref{MODEL}) coincides with the traditional RCK model (\ref{CE}).
+In the context of the RCK model, the requirement $\mathbb{R}_{++}\subset f'(\mathbb{R}_{++})$ (called the {\bf Inada condition}) is sometimes used.
+However, in this paper, we do not need this condition.